MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Follow the instructions listed in [Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) to create a new application.

 Once registered, to grant users delegated permissions to call the APIs, make the following changes.
-1. Assign Microsoft Graph API permissions:
+1. Assign Microsoft Graph API permissions.
     1. Go to *API permissions* for the new application registration
     1. Select *Add a permission*
     1. Select *Microsoft Graph*